AdaCore/ada_coding_standards/README.md

 ## Top-level directory

-   README.md
-      This file
+   :README.md: This file

-   make.bat
-      ``sphinx-build`` build script for Windows
+   :make.bat: ``sphinx-build`` build script for Windows

-   Makefile
-      Makefile to use with ``sphinx-build``
+   :Makefile: Makefile to use with ``sphinx-build``

-   original.docx
-      Original Word document that this repository used as a baseline
+   :original.docx: Original Word document that this repository used as a baseline

 ## Tools